dianamacias1218/backtothe-front-end/README.md

-# back to the-front-end

-# Final Project: MERN Stack Single-Page Application
+# Back to the front-end - Final Project: MERN Stack Single-Page Application

 ## Description

-Projects have played a key role in your journey to becoming a full-stack web developer.
-As you apply for development jobs, your portfolio is absolutely vital to opening doors to opportunities.
-Your portfolio showcases high-quality deployed examples of your work, and you can use your finished projects for that very purpose.

-This project is a fantastic opportunity to show employers your collaborative skills and coding abilities, especially in the context of a scalable, user-focused MERN app.
-Remember that employers want to see what you can do, but they also want to see how you work with other developers.
-The more examples of deployed collaborative work you have in your portfolio, the more likely you are to get an interview and a job.
+This project is a showcase of our collaborative skills and coding abilities, especially in the context of a scalable, user-focused MERN app.
+This project will help show employers what we can do as a team and how we work with other developers.
+We understand that the more examples of deployed collaborative work we have in your portfolio, the more likely we are to get an interview and a job.

 ## Project Requirements

-Your group will use everything you’ve learned throughout this course to create a MERN stack single-page application that works with real-world data to solve a real-world challenge, with a focus on data and user demand.
-This project will provide you with the best opportunity to demonstrate your problem-solving skills, which employers will want to see during interviews.
-Once again, the user story and acceptance criteria will depend on the project that you create, but your project must fulfill the following requirements:
+Our group used everything we’ve learned throughout the fullstack bootcamp course to create a MERN stack single-page application that works with real-world data to solve a real-world challenge, with a focus on data and user demand.
+This project provides us with the best opportunity to demonstrate our problem-solving skills, which employers will want to see during interviews.

+Our project requirements were as follows:

 - Use React for the front end.